upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 ## Adding Math Notation To Markdown Documents

 LaTeX is sometimes stylised as $\LaTeX$.
 Typesetting is based on $\TeX$, created by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).

-Open Source editor, VSCode, supports mathematical typesetting with $\LaTeX$ in Markdown documents.
-Equations are rendered in the Live Preview Pane, enabled with <kbd>Ctrl</kbd> + <kbd>K</kbd> <kbd>V</kbd>.
+Open source editor, VSCode, supports math typesetting with $\LaTeX$, showing the notation as you type.
+The Live Preview Pane is enabled with <kbd>Ctrl</kbd> + <kbd>K</kbd> <kbd>V</kbd>.
 No other libraries, extensions or apps need to be installed.
 Rendering in Live Preview is performed by [KaTeX](https://katex.org/), a fast, easy-to-use JavaScript library for $\TeX$ math rendering on the web.

 ## Including LaTeX in Markdown

-There are two ways to include $\LaTeX$ mathematical typesetting in Markdown documents.
+There are two ways to include $\LaTeX$ math typesetting in Markdown.
 The first is `inline`, which means that the notation is included in the paragraph or sentence, with the flow of text.

 The second method is as separate `code blocks`, so that the notation is shown in it's own paragraph.

-Inline LaTeX mathematical notation is wrapped in single-dollar signs.
+Inline LaTeX math notation is wrapped in single-dollar signs.
 For example, for `the square of "x"`, just type `$x^2$`, which is then formatted as $x^2$.

 Alternatively, `code blocks` of LaTeX begin and end with two dollar signs, wrapped inside triple backticks.
 For example...